agra-uni-bremen/BinSym/README.md

 BinSym is a program analysis tool which enables symbolic execution of binary code.
 The majority of prior work on binary program analysis lifts/transforms binary code to an Intermediate Representation (IR) and then analysis this intermediate format.
-BinSym, on the other hand, operates directly on the binary-level at eliminates the need to perform binary lifting.
+BinSym, on the other hand, operates directly on the binary-level and eliminates the need to perform binary lifting.
 This enables BinSym to capture and reason about low-level interactions (e.g. with the architectural state).
 Furthermore, through the utilization of formal instruction semantics, BinSym is more faithful to the ISA specification and eliminates the possibilities of errors and inaccuracies which may occur during the lifting step in prior work.

 The implementation of BinSym is based on our prior work on [LibRISCV].
 Specifically, BinSym provides actual symbolic semantics for the abstract instruction semantics specified in LibRISCV.
 Or, in other words, BinSym is a symbolic free monad interpreter for LibRISCV.

 ## Installation